-Located on the top 30 floors of the of the 103-storey Guangzhou International Finance Center, the Four Seasons Guangzhou is the 88th property in the growing international portfolio of Four Seasons Hotels and Resorts.
+Located on the top 30 floors of the 103-storey Guangzhou International Finance Center, the Four Seasons Guangzhou is the 88th property in the growing international portfolio of Four Seasons Hotels and Resorts.
 With 302 guest rooms and 42 suites, the hotel opened its doors to patrons on July 23rd, 2012.
-Dedicated express elevators take guests up to the naturally lit 70th floor lobby, where a dramatic three-meter (ten foot) red steel sculpture by Australian artist Matthew Harding appears to float on a sea of watery glass, reflecting the astounding ceiling window 30 floors above.
+Dedicated express elevators take guests up to the naturally lit 70th-floor lobby.
+A dramatic three-meter (ten-foot) red steel sculpture by Australian artist Matthew Harding appears to float on a sea of watery glass, reflecting the astounding ceiling window 30 floors above.

-Throughout the Hotel, a carefully curated collection of paintings, prints and sculptures by contemporary international artists enhances the sleek modern interiors created by HBA/Hirsch Bedner and Associates.
-Highlights include glass sculptures in Yu Yue Heen restaurant by Australian Clare Belfrage; a wood sculpture in Tian Bar by Richard Hutton of the Netherlands; mixed media sculptures by the American team of Jeremy Newman and Allison Ciancibelli in Caffe Mondo; paintings by Korean artist Yun Hee Toh in the Executive Club Lounge; nine sculptures by Yang Don Dong throughout the Hotel; and Lee Man Seng’s unique Chinese seal-inspired timber sculptures in Yu Yue Heen.
+Throughout the Hotel, a carefully curated collection of paintings, prints, and sculptures by contemporary international artists enhance the sleek modern interiors created by HBA/Hirsch Bedner and Associates.
+Highlights include glass sculptures in Yu Yue Heen restaurant by Australian Clare Belfrage; a wood sculpture in Tian Bar by Richard Hutton of the Netherlands; mixed-media sculptures by the American team of Jeremy Newman and Allison Ciancibelli in Caffe Mondo; paintings by Korean artist Yun Hee Toh in the Executive Club Lounge; nine sculptures by Yang Don Dong throughout the Hotel; and Lee Man Seng’s unique Chinese seal-inspired timber sculptures in Yu Yue Heen.

 Yu Yue Heen Restaurant –